S1LLYCLINET/Projectiles-mod-/README.md

 public class projectiles : MonoBehaviour
 {
-    // script made by s1lly./ this script is for icey!
     // this script finds projectile hashes based of the prefab name, in the spring cleaning 23 update on gorilla tag

     PhotonView view;